 Related papers:

-These data contain links between firms as reported by The New York Times.
-The links are not categorized (i.e., they do not distinguish whether a link between two firm is competitive or credit in nature).
+These data contain production links between firms as reported by The New York Times.
 The data set contains the following monthly files (where YYYYMM stands for the corresponding year and month):

 For details, see the Online Appendix.